zriyansh/signoz.io/docs/instrumentation/php.md

 **Step 2: Build the extension**

-With our environment set up we can install the extension using PECL.
+With our environment set up we can install the extension using [PECL](https://pecl.php.net/):

 ```bash
 pecl install opentelemetry
 ```

-after successfully installing this, add the extension to `php.ini` file of your project.
+After successfully installing the OpenTelemetry extension, add the extension to `php.ini` file of your project:

 ```php
 [opentelemetry]
 extension=opentelemetry.so
 ```

-verify that the extension is enabled or not by running
+Verify that the extension is enabled by running:

 ```
 php -m | grep opentelemetry
 ```

-The expected output is
+This should output:

 ```
 opentelemetry